 I feel your pain, I truly do.
 But please do not call and ask us to remove your reviews.
 Use this information to help yourself.

 If you would prefer to listen to most of the advice discussed in this article, we cover it in episode 1 of the podcast DIGITAL MARKETING MASTERS, available on Soundcloud, Apple Podcasts, Google Play Music, Castbox, Spotify, Alexa, and pretty much anywhere you listen to podcasts.

 If you are a business dealing with many locations, or hundreds of reviews and you want to talk to an expert on review management, then you should definitely contact us about consulting with your marketing staff or operations people on how you can handle problems with review spam, fake reviews, negative reviews, or a lack of reviews.

 Can I Remove a Yelp Review?

 Yes, with a little know-how, it is possible for some reviews.

-No, because it’s not always possible and Yelp and other Review Sites like Google, Facebook, Yellow Pages, Dex, Trip Advisor, RipOff Report, BBB, etc., all have the right (in the USA) to legally store and display user-created content without being liable for its content.
+No, because it’s not always possible.
+Yelp and other review sites such as Google, Facebook, Yellow Pages, Dex, Trip Advisor, RipOff Report, BBB, etc., all have the right (in the USA) to legally store and display user-created content without being liable for its content.
 Long story short, they don’t have to remove anything if they don’t want to, with a few exceptions.